 The Accounting and Payroll (Online) diploma program covers key areas of financial accounting and payroll, business application software and the implementation and operation of a computerized accounting system.

-Graduates will be secured with an associate membership in the National Payroll Institute and will be eligible to pursue the Payroll Compliance Practitioner (PCP) certification from the National Payroll Institute.
+Graduates will be secured with an associate membership in the National Payroll Institute (NPI) and will be eligible to pursue the Payroll Compliance Practitioner (PCP) designation.

 As an Accounting and Payroll (Online) graduate, you will qualify for careers in finance, banking, payroll, personnel and accounting.